CptGummiball/SuperHoppersWebUI/README.md

 - The WebUI can be accessed via a web browser with the address `yourserverip:port`
 - You can also get a clickable link via ingame command `/sui link`
 - You can restart the WebUI to sync currency settings via ingame command `/sui restart`
+- Currency symbol depends on your Super Hoppers settings

 ## Contributing